VictorGa/seng-canvas-text/README.md

 `build-dist` script, and the following files will get generated in the `dist` folder:

-- **/dist/seng-boilerplate.js**: bundled with webpack, can be loaded from a script tag, available as `window.SengBoilerplate`
+- **/dist/seng-canvas-text.js**: bundled with webpack, can be loaded from a script tag, available as `window.SengCanvasText`
-- **/dist/seng-boilerplate.min.js**: same as above, but minified
+- **/dist/seng-canvas-text.min.js**: same as above, but minified
-- **/dist/seng-boilerplate-amd.js**: bundled with webpack, can be used with e.g. requirejs
+- **/dist/seng-canvas-text-amd.js**: bundled with webpack, can be used with e.g. requirejs
-- **/dist/seng-boilerplate-commonjs.js**: bundled with webpack, can be used in systems that support commonjs, but you should just use npm
+- **/dist/seng-canvas-text-commonjs.js**: bundled with webpack, can be used in systems that support commonjs, but you should just use npm
-- **/dist/seng-boilerplate-umd.js**: bundled with webpack, works in the browser, with requirejs, and in a commonjs system
+- **/dist/seng-canvas-text-umd.js**: bundled with webpack, works in the browser, with requirejs, and in a commonjs system
-- **/dist/seng-boilerplate-umd.min.js**: same as above, but minified
+- **/dist/seng-canvas-text-umd.min.js**: same as above, but minified
-- **/dist/seng-boilerplate-system.js**: bundled with typescript, can be used in systems	that support systemjs
+- **/dist/seng-canvas-text-system.js**: bundled with typescript, can be used in systems	that support systemjs
-- **/dist/seng-boilerplate-es6.zip**: transpiled with typescript, only
+- **/dist/seng-canvas-text-es6.zip**: transpiled with typescript, only
 	types are removed from the source files

 ## Contribute